-Dr. Bearman has performed more than ten thousand cataract surgeries.
+Dr. Bearman has performed more than twenty-five thousand cataract surgeries.
 He is an experienced ophthalmologist who also performs state-of-the-art vision correction techniques.
 Dr. Bearman was one of the first surgeons in Birmingham to begin using the ReSTOR lens, a multifocal lens that minimizes the need for eyeglasses for cataract patients and he was the first surgeons in Alabama to perform cataract surgery using the LENSx.
 Dr. Bearman’s dedication and unique home-like demeanor make his patients feel like members of his extended family.
 With his passion for the latest technology, the sophisticated expertise of a refractive eye surgeon and extensive experience with the most advanced lasers, Dr. Bearman helps his patients achieve the best vision possible.

 Dr. Bearman is a native of Birmingham, and after a long hiatus, returned home in 1997 where he serves as Medical Director at VisionFirst Eye Center.
 He has been a Clinical Investigator for several research companies, including Alcon Laboratories and Pharmacia.
 He is Board Certified in Ophthalmology and a member of the American Society of Cataract and Refractive Surgeons.

 Dr. Bearman and his wife, Jodi, live here in Birmingham.
 They have four children: a son, Talor, and three daughters, Blayke, Morgan, and Emory.

 Dr. Mark McClintock sees patients in our Trussville and Pell City offices.
 He grew up in South Louisiana and attended Bethel College in Tennessee on a four year basketball scholarship.
 He graduated summa cum laude in 1982.
 Dr. McClintock earned his degree of Optometry from the University of Alabama at Birmingham and then completed a residency at the Tuscaloosa Veteran’s Administration Medical Center.